-Mother to three kids with big personalities, foster and adoptive parent with Andy, her husband of 14 years.
+Mother to three kids and expecting a baby boy in the spring, with big personalities, foster and adoptive parent with Andy, her husband of 14 years.
 Educator, nurturer, believes all people deserve compassion and equal rights.

 Likes: Yoga, knitting, reading something she can’t put down, all cats big and small, travel, strong coffee, being on the water, watching her kids dance together.